LBruner/lindrive/README.md

 ## Development Progress 🚧

-Currently, the project is in the alpha stage.
+Currently, the project is in alpha stage.
 I have completed most of the features I initially thought, those being:
 * Log into Google Account using oAuth
 * Add/Delete folders which are going to be watched for file changes
 * Files and folders change reflex into Google Drive Account